 - Swim upstream.

-Walmart’s customer segmentation is done especially due to its primary low-price strategy.
+Walmart’s customer segmentation is mainly accomplished due to its primary low-price strategy.
 Therefore, its customers tend to be people who are looking for low-cost but good quality products, whether they are low-income people or just looking for the best cost-benefit.

 Walmart’s channels are widely known: the brick-and-mortar stores themselves, their website, their mobile app, social and mass media.